wanyuenmei/di/Language.md

 (label admin (list grad undergrad))
 ```

-As DI supports more use cases, the same labeling system will apply naturally.
+As Stitch supports more use cases, the same labeling system will apply naturally.

 ##### Open Questions
 * How do overlapping labels work?
 Seems like labels should be lexically scoped